MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/microsoft-365-whats-next.md

 For the list of features we've released for the Microsoft 365 admin center, see [What's new in the Microsoft 365 admin center](Office365-Admin/whats-new-in-preview.md).

 ## In the works

-### July 2019
-Here's a list of features that will most-likely be released in July 2019.
+Here's a list of features that will most-likely be released in July or later.

 **Dark theme**<br>
 Adding a dark theme for the admin center.